Application Deadline: Newsroom Leadership Academy

 Why do victims stay in abusive relationships?

-There are many reasons: most often, research shows, victims cannot afford housing or find a job to sustain them; many are afraid and don’t want to loose or endanger their children; some have discovered that there is no effective legal protection from the abuser.
+There are many reasons: most often, research shows, victims cannot afford housing or find a job to sustain them; many are afraid and don’t want to lose or endanger their children; some have discovered that there is no effective legal protection from the abuser.
 There are also reasons such as religious believes, immigration status, and family pressures.

 Without context on what drives intimate partner violence, neighbors or family members who knew the abuser often use this question to blame the victim in the aftermath of a crime.
 “Why didn’t she leave him?” people wonder, questioning the victims’ choices.